-You will be asked to lie back slightly onto your left-hand side for the procedure, which takes approximately 40-60 minutes.
+You will be asked to lie back slightly onto your left-hand side for the procedure, which takes approximately 30-40 minutes.
 Let a member of staff know if this may be difficult for you.

 An ultrasound probe covered by a small amount of gel is placed on the centre of your chest and will be moved into different positions- beneath the left breast, beneath the rib cage and to the base of your neck.
 This provides images of your heart from a number of different angles which are then recorded.
-This can be uncomfortable.
+Some people may find this uncomfortable.
+If needed, you can ask the sonographer to pause the test for a couple of minutes.